aptos-labs/aptos-core/developer-docs-site/docs/guides/getting-started.md

     </Tabs>

-Now your basic Aptos development environment ready.
+Now your basic Aptos development environment is ready.

 ## IDE plugins for Move